Ski Gear Review 4FRNT,TECNICA,MARKER | Taiyo Nakanishi

 Touring: ★★★★☆

-●How to use the walk mode function
+● Ease of use of the walk mode function:

 All seasons, all conditions